kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Faster algorithm using simple heuristics.
 - Fix Neri's code or know what has been done.
 - Instead of having my own script for loading into kind, use the same method as done in Neri's repo, see his Makefile in root.
 Also, check his scheduler-config under manifests\optimizedpreemption

-## Optional TODOs

-- Consider to evict lower priority pods first, instead of just evicting the lowest amount of pods.

 ## Test

 - Test if python solver timing depends heavily on the node it is executed on (CPU type, etc.)
 - Test that it works across workload type
+- Test CP-SAT vs. other solvers

 ## Write